clux/modul8/docs/require.md

 File extensions are never necessary, but you can (and sometimes should) include them for specificity (except for on the data domain).

-modul8 allows mixing and matching JavaScript, CoffeeScript, and other altJs languages, but is only as forgiving with such mixing as you deserve.
+The reason you perhaps should is that  modul8 allows mixing and matching JavaScript, CoffeeScript, and other altJs languages, but is only as forgiving with such mixing as you deserve.

+#### Server Behaviour
-To see why you perhaps should, consider the simplified algorithm used to resolve (non-external and non-data) requires on from the server
+To see why, consider a simplified resolver algorithm from the server

     name = require input, domain = domain of requiree while(domain)